TNamdarian/seven-terraces/README.md

 - If a user adds a property, it will be added to the top.
 Therefore, a user will always see the most recent properties added to the site.
 - I'd like to add some feature to the site, so the users can view their properties added in one section.
 - I would like the users to be able to filter properties from the most expensive to the cheapest in the future.
+- I'd like the rewrite the code for the bookmark funtionality using ajax, POST or PUT methods.
 ___
 <br>